trustoverip/TechArch/GOVERNANCE.md

   * If there is an objection, the Editors will take it to a group meeting to reach final consensus on closure.

-### Editor Activities

-* Labelling issues on weekly review.
-* Prioritizing issues.
-* Finding the appropriate `assignee` to work on an issue.
-* Create issues that are required for advancement of the repository.

 ## Maintainers

-* Maintainers have write access to GitHub repositories and act as project administrators.
-They approve and merge pull requests, cut releases, and guide collaboration with the community.
-They have:
+Maintainers have write access to GitHub repositories and act as project administrators.
+They approve and merge pull requests, cut releases, and guide collaboration with the community

+### Activities

+* Helping users and novice contributors
+* Contributing code and documentation changes that improve the project
+* Reviewing and commenting on issues and pull requests
+* Participation in working groups
+* Merging pull requests
 * Ability to merge PR's
 * Commit access to their project's repositories

+### Policies

 * Both maintainers and non-maintainers may propose changes to source code.
 The mechanism to propose such a change is a GitHub pull request.
 Maintainers review and merge (land) pull requests.